jscdev909/SpiteAndMalice/README.md

 - path_utils.py
 - assets/card_faces directory

-The client script requires the following files/directories and modules to run:
+The client script requires the following files/directories and modules to run (again, you can skip this if you downloaded an executable above):
 - pygame-ce (```pip install pygame-ce```)
 - pygame-gui (```pip install pygame-gui```)
 - numpy (```pip install numpy```)